 Disabled streams have their button in the up position, and have a darker grey background to the clips.

-Over 9-pin slave - record arm the chosen channels using the edit controller.
+Over 9-pin slave (this only applies to SADIE DSP hardware - i.e.LRX2 and H64 etc.) - record arm the chosen channels using the edit controller.

 At this point the following happens: